Mike Patton: Vocal writing and lyrics

 His early songs in Mr. Bungle dealt with "real nasty, offensive stuff".
 By the time of 1989's The Real Thing, Patton was studying English literature in college whereas Faith No More was an already established band, circumstances that led him to write its lyrics as if they were a "school project".

 Music development

-As a young child Patton had an aptitude for the recognition of different sounds and, according to him, his parents became aware that he imitated bird vocalizations.
+As a young child, Patton had an aptitude for the recognition of different sounds.
+According to Patton, his parents became aware that he imitated bird vocalizations.
 This prompted them to give him a flexi disc of vocal exercises, "like guys that could make odd sounds", which became one of his favorite records but without understanding its purpose at the time.
 He realized the potential of his voice at the age of eight or nine by doing "things to get attention" at school.